 The Journal of Abnormal Child Psychology devoted 136 pages of its January issue to papers describing the illness, with the lead paper claiming that the question of its existence “seems to be laid to rest as of this issue.”

 Ah, I see.
-Because a scientific, peer-reviewed journal decided to devote most of an issue to this topic, it’s suddenly a “new disorder” that deserves the attention of the New York Times.1 Is anyone awake at the fact-checking desk over there?
+Because a scientific, peer-reviewed journal decided to devote most of an issue to this topic, it’s suddenly a “new disorder” that deserves the attention of the New York Times. ((Not mentioned in the article is that peer-reviewed journals regularly devote entire issues to special topics — some of which are disorders, some of which are not.
+Devoting most of an issue to a single topic doesn’t, in itself, mean anything in particular.))
+Is anyone awake at the fact-checking desk over there?

 Why this attention to SCT now?
 Because the article tries to make a link between the suggestion this will suddenly become a new disorder — an unlikely prospect — and the fact that there’s been one or two studies funded by pharmaceutical companies on how best to treat SCT.

 In logic, we call this sort of sloppy argument an example of “poisoning the well.”
 It’s a logical fallacy that suggests because pharmaceutical companies are involved in a tiny minority of studies on SCT, SCT must be a made-up disorder whose only purpose will be to push more ADHD medications.
 The journalist offers no proof for this association or assertion.
-Simply making the assertion is enough.2
+Simply making the assertion is enough. ((Perhaps surprising to no one, few of the researchers in this area would agree to speak to the journalist.))

 Why Nobody Needs to Worry About SCT Any Time Soon